They say that hindsight is always 20/20 — that’s definitely the case when it comes to going freelance.

 Now, I’m in no way suggesting you purchase every course or attend every conference because that would be irresponsible.

 The problem with that?
 Those other writers aren’t me, and I’m not them.
-They are unique in their own way with their own unique services, processes, and communication styles.
-I eventually found my own way and have created a brand that reflects me and my services.
+They are unique in their own way with their services, processes, and communication styles.
+I eventually found my own way, while still following best practices like the ones in this article, and have created a brand that reflects my services and me.
 And you will, too.

-My advice is this: make a list of reasons why clients should or would want to work with you.
+Make a list of why clients should or would want to work with you.
 Let that list guide you in creating your brand, your website, and even your client processes.
 The idea is to communicate that clients should want to work with you because you’re you, not because you’re like another freelancer.

 When I set out on my own, one of my biggest fears was that there wasn’t enough opportunity to go around.
 Like I had somehow missed the S.S.
 Client Work, and there I was, standing at the end of the dock waving goodbye.

-My advice is this: be strategic in your client search.
+Be strategic with your client search.
 Explore every opportunity that comes your way, but don’t ignore red flags.
 Even the newest freelancer has a red flag sense (and it only gets better with experience), so pay attention.

-Want more advice on how to run your business better?
+Want more freelance tips for how to run your business better?
 Sign up for the Unemployable newsletter.